hughrun/pocketsnack/README.md

 ## Uninstalling or moving to a new directory

-Don't like _pocket-snack_ any more or want to re-install it in a new directory?
-No problem, you will just need to do a little maintenance:
+### If you installed with pip

+Just run `pip uninstall pocketsnack` or `pip3 uninstall pocketsnack`.

+### If you installed using the legacy install.sh script

-1. Delete the executable link - if you don't do this when re-installing in a different directory, running `pocketsnack` will fail because it will still be pointing at the old directory.
+1. Delete the executable link: `rm /usr/local/bin/pocketsnack`

+If you don't do this when re-installing in a different directory, running `pocketsnack` will fail because it will still be pointing at the old directory.
-   `rm /usr/local/bin/pocketsnack`

-2. Now you can safely delete the pocket-snack directory.
+2. Now you can safely delete the pocket-snack directory: `rm -r pocketsnack`

 ## Bugs and suggestions